solana-foundation/developer-content/CONTRIBUTING.md

 ## Written in markdown

-Every piece of content within this repo is normally written in markdown with yaml frontmatter.
+Every piece of content within this repo is normally written in markdown with YAML frontmatter.
 With some support for specific [custom components](#components) using React and MDX.

 We typically use GitHub flavor markdown (GFM) which you can